 Are you unsure where to begin to improve your French reading skills?
 Here are eight books that every beginner should read.

-Some tenses only appear in the written word, so by reading different literature, you will begin to understand how these tenses work as well.
+Some tenses only appear in written form, so by reading different literature, you will begin to understand how these tenses work as well.

 L’Étranger by Albert Camus

-L’Étranger is the first novel written by Albert Camus, following its protagonist, Meursault, a Frenchman who lives in Algiers.
+L’Étranger is the first novel written by Albert Camus, and it follows its protagonist, Meursault, a Frenchman who lives in Algiers.

 La Nuit des Temps by René Barjavel

 Set in Antarctica, La Nuit des Temps follows French Polar Expedition members as they make a ground-breaking discovery.
 The discovery that creates the plot for the whole story, as it creates a media circus and many questions about the past.
 This story contains romance, adventure, and loss.

 This book is good for those beginners who have a little bit of experience but are still getting the hang of reading in a second language.

 Vingt Mille Lieues Sous Les Mers: Tour du Monde Sous-Marin by Jules Verne

 A lot of people may recognise the title, Vingt Mille Lieues Sous Les Mers: Tour du Monde Sous-Marin.
 That’s because this book has been translated into English and published as Twenty Thousand Leagues Under the Sea.